1998 Jeep Cherokee Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1998 Jeep Cherokee
+A guide to repairs, service, and maintenance costs for your 1998 Jeep Cherokee

 A ticking type noise may be noted from the engine area due to an exhaust manifold that has cracked where the pipes are welded; cracked manifolds should be replaced.

 1998 Jeep Cherokee QuestionsI have a 4.0 I6 that we did an upper end rebuild on and has been running great.
 (2 answers)